drmcnelson/S11639-01-Linear-CCD-PCB-and-Code/README.md

 ## Introduction
 The Hamamatsu S11639-01 is a highly sensitive linear CCD with a [quantum efficiency of about 0.8](https://ibsen.com/wp-content/uploads/Tech-Note-Quantum-efficiency-conversion-note-1.pdf) and a dynamic range of 10,000 with saturation voltage at 2.0V (typical) and dark at 0.2mV (typical).
 Compared to low cost linear CCDs, such as the TCD1304 and IXL511, the Hamamatsu is 8 to 10 times more sensitive and the dynamic range is 30 times larger.
 This puts the S11639-01 in the ballpark of some of some of the high end CCD systems sold to research laboratories.
 The board described here may be a cost effective alternative at about $50 for the BOM pluse about $400 for the sensor.
 Our task then is to deliver the sensitivity and dynamic range of the Hamamatsu sensor along with firmware and software support for a rich set of triggered, gated and clocked operations.

+In this repository we also provide design files for a carrier for a Teensy 4.0 with connectors matching those on the S11639-01 sensor board.
+There are probably many boards in the Arduino and Raspberry Pi families that would be suitable as a host for this S11639-01 sensor board with respect to acquiring the frames into the micrcontroller
+We choose the Teensy 4.0 because it has a high speed USB so that data transfers from the microcontroller to its host, typically a desktop machine, are much faster than the readout from the sensor board into the microcontroller.

 ## Electrical
 ### Signal